-More directly related to the current paper, Acemoglu, Johnson and Robinson (2001) argue that the disease environment at the time of colonization determined the types of political institutions colonizers implanted in their colonies, thereby shaping the quality of government and prospects for economic development in the long run.
+More directly related to the current paper, Acemoglu, Johnson and Robinson (2001) argue that the disease environment at the time of colonization determined the types of institutions colonizers implanted in their colonies, thereby shaping the quality of government and prospects for economic development in the long run.
 Our paper can be seen as a natural complement to theirs.
 Whereas they demonstrate that diseases can affect political development via the external imposition of institutions, we demonstrate that diseases can also catalyze processes of institutional change that are internal to societies.

-Our paper is also linked to Sellars and Alix-Garcia (2018), who study how disease-driven demographic collapse in Mexico during the 16th and 17th centuries shaped rural population dynamics at the turn of the 20th century.
-Contrary to the tenor of our findings for the Black Death, the authors find that landed estates in 1900 were more populous in areas that had previously experienced a population collapse.
-We attribute the differences in our findings to very different starting points: Whereas indigenous communities held substantial land in early colonial Mexico, the manorial economy (dominated by landed elites) was more or less a constant in medieval Europe.
-Given the uniform land ownership structure encountered in German-speaking Europe, it makes sense that the primary consequence of population decline would be an increase in the bargaining power of labor.

-In examining how demographic change reshapes social organization and political practices in agrarian societies, our paper also contributes to the study of landed elite power and its implications for democracy.
+Our paper is also linked to Sellars and Alix-Garcia (2018), who study how disease-driven demographic collapse in colonial Mexico shaped land tenure patterns.
+Contrary to the tenor of our findings for the Black Death, the authors find that landed estates in 1900 were more prominent in areas that had previously experienced a population collapse.
+We attribute the differences in our findings to distinct starting points: Whereas indigenous communities held substantial land in early colonial Mexico, the manorial economy (dominated by landed elites) was more or less a constant in medieval Europe.
+Given the uniform land ownership structure encountered in German-speaking Europe, it follows that the primary consequence of population decline would be an increase in the bargaining power of labor.
+In examining how demographic change reshapes social and political organization in agrarian societies, our paper also contributes to the study of landed elite power and its implications for democracy.
 Historical investigations of political change have long emphasized that the economic and political power of the landed elite tends to delay or preclude the transition to democracy (Moore, 1966; Rueschemeyer, Stephens and Stephens, 1992; Ziblatt, 2008).
-Moreover, for countries that have already made the transition, the presence of a powerful landed elite fundamentally shapes the manner in which democratic processes play out.
+Moreover, for countries that have already made the transition, the presence of a powerful landed elite fundamentally shapes the manner in which elections are contested.

 Practices such as clientelism and vote brokerage are held to be especially effective in contexts in which landed elites employ a large segment of the labor force (Anderson, Francois and Kotwal, 2015; Scott, 1972; Stokes, Dunning, Nazareno and Brusco, 2013).
 Consequently, in agrarian settings with dominant landowners, voters are often induced to vote for the politicians that elites prefer, typically conservative politicians inclined to defend the extant property rights regime (Baland and Robinson, 2008; Gingerich, 2020; Gingerich and Medeiros, 2020; Mares, 2015).
 Our contribution to this literature is to endogenize the sources of landed elite power in a long-term historical perspective.
-Specifically, we show how exogenous shocks to the labor supply can fundamentally undermine the landed elite's political influence.
+Specifically, we show how exogenous shocks to the labor supply can undermine the landed elite's political influence.
 In so doing, we offer a novel account of the historical genesis of programmatic versus clientelistic linkages between citizens and politicians (cf. Kitschelt and Wilkinson, 2007).